The Difference Between Ceramic and Porcelain Tile

-When it comes time to choose flooring for your Florida home remodel or new construction, tile is the obvious best choice for our hot, humid climate.
+When it comes time to choose flooring for your Florida new home construction or remodel, tile is the obvious best choice for our hot, humid climate.
 It effectively repels not just the humidity in the air, but any excess water and moisture that builds up in traditionally water-related rooms like the kitchen, laundry and bathroom.
 Tile is also an effective flooring for the rest of the house as well, easily repelling any spills, wet or dry.
 It’s also available in a myriad of colors and patterns to suit virtually every taste, including tile that looks stunningly like wood planking.

 While homeowners enjoy the benefits of tile, there often remains the question of whether to install ceramic or porcelain.
 The clay material used to make ceramic tiles is the same used in the manufacture of porcelain tiles, says Do It Yourself.
 The difference is that it’s much more refined in porcelain.
 Porcelain tiles can also withstand higher temperatures than ceramic.
 Let’s examine what else separates the two, so you can make a more informed decision when it comes time to choose yours.